From physical and emotional support to transport, farming, and scientific study, animals help humans in many diverse ways.

 While animal testing has made many leaps forward in animal welfare, this process is still vital to scientific discovery and advances in medicine.

 Heart disease is one of the most common causes of death in many developed countries, but animals can help reduce this.
-Recent studies have shown that the loss of a certain gene increases our risk of developing cardiovascular diseases.
+Recent studies have shown that losing a specific gene increases our risk of developing cardiovascular diseases.

 Sharks have helped advance several areas of medicine, including cancer, wound healing, and Alzheimer’s disease.
 The 1999 film Deep Blue Sea was ahead of its time, as shark antibodies could treat Alzheimer’s disease and Parkinson’s within the next decade.

 Specially trained dogs can detect cancer cells and signal a person with cancer from a group of healthy people.
-There are also many stories of people reporting that their dogs began acting strangely towards them, often nudging or pawing at a particular area of their body.
+Many stories of people report their dogs began acting strangely towards them, often nudging or pawing at a particular area of their body.
 Later tests revealed that these people had cancer.

 Dogs are also used as therapy dogs.
-In the last ten years, dogs have increasingly been trained to provide therapeutic support for people with learning disabilities, emotional trauma, or mental health illnesses.
+Dogs have increasingly been trained to provide therapeutic support for people with learning disabilities, emotional trauma, or mental health illnesses in the last ten years.
 Therapy dogs are often taken into hospitals and nursing homes to provide therapy and companionship for patients.

 In the early 1900s, the average life expectancy of humans was 50 – 55 years.
 Today, with the advancement of medicine based on animal study and medication testing, our life expectancy has increased to 75 years.

-There has always been debate around using animals for medical testing, and this will continue to be a contentious topic until an alternative form of safety testing is found.
+There has always been debate about using animals for medical testing, and this will continue to be a contentious topic until an alternative form of safety testing is found.

 Knowledge & Recreation